 “If all the procrastinator had left to do was to sharpen some pencils, no force on earth could get him do it,” John Perry wrote in his 1995 online essay Structured Procrastination.
-“However, the procrastinator can be motivated to do difficult, timely and important tasks, as long as these tasks are a way of not doing something more important.”
+“However, the procrastinator can be motivated to do difficult, timely, and important tasks, as long as these tasks are a way of not doing something more important.”

 I’ve definitely found this to be true.
 The path of least resistance for washing dishes, cleaning, or vacuuming is when I’m running late to work.
 I’m most productive at work when I’m trying to leave work and get to the gym.
-I get the most blogging done when I placed my podcast on the top of my list.
+I get the most blogging done when I placed my podcast at the top of my list.
 We can exploit this idea just by making our top priorities the lesser tasks.
 If I made vacuuming every morning a priority, my procrastinating brain will tell me to get out of the house that much faster.

 “Writing is 90 percent procrastination: reading magazines, eating cereal out of the box, watching infomercials.
-It’s a matter of doing everything you can to avoid writing, until it is about four in the morning and you reach the point where you have to write.”
+It’s a matter of doing everything you can to avoid writing, until it is about four in the morning, and you reach the point where you have to write.”

 Work together, not alone